AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheapest Rates in Vermont

-State Farm is the cheapest auto insurance provider in Vermont on average.
-Its $962 annual average is about $200 cheaper than the state average and about half the national average.
+State Farm is the cheapest widely available auto insurance provider in Vermont on average.
+Its $898 annual average is over $300 cheaper than the state average and less than half the national average.
+Only USAA is cheaper, though it’s only available to military members, veterans, and their families.

 Company Monthly average premium in VT Annual average premium in VT